satkins16/gift-organizer-rails/notes.md

--Givers showing up by events
+XGivers showing up by events
--In All Givers, organize the same giver in the same event alphabetically -Edit event date
+-In Show Givers, organize the same giver in the same event alphabetically -Edit event date
 -Having to click twice
 -Cancel separation of concerns